AnshulSpringboard/Capstone-2-Movie-Reviews/README.md

 - ✅ **Proposal**: Uploaded and available
 - ✅ **Data Wrangling**: Complete and uploaded
-- Currently reorganizing all files
+- Currently reorganizing other files